Freemasonry and women: Salome Anderson

 In 1892, American newspapers hailed Salome Anderson, of Oakland, California, as "the only female Freemason in the world".
 She had, according to some, learned the secrets of masonry by hiding in the lodge room in her uncle's house, and was made a mason in order to pledge her to secrecy.
 She served on the board of trustees of her temple, and took higher degrees, as well as joining the Order of the Eastern Star.

 The theme of a young woman hiding in a lodge room had become a standard formula for this type of report, which was uncritically echoed and embellished as it spread from newspaper to newspaper.
 Anderson herself denied that it was possible for a woman to be made a mason, but remained non-committal or downright enigmatic when questioned as to the origin of her extensive knowledge of Freemasonry.
-Born in Alsace in 1818, she was raised in Paris after her parents died by her uncle, a "prominent mason".
+Born in Alsace in 1818, she moved to Paris after her parents died and lived with her uncle, a “prominent mason”.
 She met and married Captain Andrew Anderson in the 1840s, and settled in New Orleans, accompanying her husband on his coastal voyages in their own vessel, and managing their finances.
 They moved to Oakland, California, in 1854, where Andrew became a respected businessman and an active mason.
 He died in 1867, leaving Salome a wealthy widow, who turned her fortune to helping masonic charities.
 She became the founding treasurer of Oak Leaf Chapter No 8 of the Order of the Eastern Star, and when a Masonic Temple was built, she became the largest stock-holder.
 In spite of opposition, she was elected to the board of trustees.
 In 1892, the Trestle Board published a biography of her as a prominent citizen and implied that she had acquired some degree of masonic knowledge from the masons meeting at the house of her uncle.
 The San Francisco News-Letter and Advertiser then embellished the story by saying that she "claimed to be a mason", having cajoled the younger members of her uncle's lodge into clandestinely conferring the three Blue Lodge degrees on her.
 This story was rapidly picked up by the West Coast press, and various versions of the story were passed around.
 While she strenuously denied that she had come by her knowledge in an improper way, in subsequent interviews she refused to be drawn on the source of her masonic knowledge.
 It is not known if she was ever initiated.